sebalaini/laravel_docker-compose/README.md

 ## phpMyAdmin

-This setup provides a phpMyAdmin interface available at `127.0.0.1:3306` using the same credentials from the `.env` file
+This setup provides a phpMyAdmin interface available at `127.0.0.1:8080` using the same credentials from the `.env` file

+## Redis

+There is a Redis instance available at `127.0.0.1:63791`, Laravel already has installed `predis/predis`

 ## External connection with 3rd party software